-A reverse cycle air conditioner is a unit that has both heating and cooling capabilities.
+A reverse cycle air conditioning is a unit that has both heating and cooling capabilities.
 This is the most energy efficient way to control the climate in your home in both winter and summer as you will only need to install a single system, rather than separate ones for different seasons.

-The way that reverse cycle air conditioners (also known as heat pumps) work is quite simple.
+The way that reverse cycle air conditioning (also known as heat pumps) work is quite simple.
 They function in a similar way to a refrigerator in that they have an internal coil and external coil, which are connected by piping that is filled with refrigerant.

 When the unit is being used to warm a room, refrigerant is pumped from the compressor to the internal coil as a high pressure, producing heat, the refrigerant is then passed through the external coil expelling any cold air picked up at the internal coil.